scottschiller/ArmorAlley/src/README.md

 **Install required dev dependencies**

 - Install [npm + nodeJS](https://nodejs.org), if you don't have it yet.
 On a Mac with homebrew, try `brew install npm`.
 The AA project uses a variety of npm packages ("libraries") for its build process.
+For Windows, I recommend trying a prebuilt node installer for x64 architecture.

 - With `npm` installed, run this command within the AA home directory (which has `package.json`):